 When I scanned over this issue in the newsagent’s my eyes lit up when I saw the final strip.
 I know it’s a cliché and an exaggeration to say “it took my breath away” but you’ll get my point.
 Set in the Mesozoic period it follows a pack of Deinonycuses and a T-rex family as they do battle after one steals the meal of the other.
 Created and intricately drawn by Ricardo Delgado and beautifully coloured by James Sinclair it contains no narrative captions at all.
 Everything is told solidly in pictures only, without even any lettered sound effects.

 Ricardo is an artist working in the movie and television industries, whose credits include everything from The Real Ghostbusters and WALL-E to Jurassic Park III, suitably enough.
-James’ credits have included Legends of The Dark Knight, Hellblazer and The Mask comics.
+James’ credits have also included Legends of The Dark Knight, Hellblazer and The Mask comics.
 Age of Reptiles was Ricardo’s first book in a series and hadn’t been released here yet when it became serialised in the pages of Jurassic Park, where it’s an even better fit than Xenozoic Tales for obvious reasons.

 It tells an absorbing story through great art and wonderfully designed characters.
 The Deinonycuses kick things off by taking down their dinner, a giant Brontosaurus.
-Originally I thought these were Velociraptors until I read the catch up on the contents page of the next issue, although to be fair they are very closely related species.
+Originally I thought these were Velociraptors until I read the catch up on the contents page of the next issue, although to be fair they are a very closely related species.
 I love how each one has particular markings and by paying attention to such things we get to know each one over the next few months.
-How Ricardo imbued each one with individual personalities through markings, facial expressions and their movements is simply genius.
+How Ricardo imbued each one with individual personalities through facial expressions and movements is simply genius.

 They begin to feast but are rudely interrupted when a giant T-rex jumps on top of their prize and roars at them to back off.
 But they aren’t giving up so easily and one leaps in to slice at the bigger beast.
 The strip was quite gruesome and violent for the time and, while there’s nothing to put off younger readers yet, it will build upon this as the story develops.
-But as I said it also had its lighter comedic moments, one of my favourites coming up right now.
+But it also had its lighter comedic moments, one of my favourites coming up right now.
 After the smaller dinosaur leaps and slices we turn over to be met with the page on the right below.

 I remember playing the Nintendo Game Boy version.
 Even though it didn’t follow the plot of the film at all and had Alan Grant out in the park collecting all the eggs with a gun, firing tranquillisers at all the dinosaurs as if they were all out to eat him, it was still a really fun game to play.
 Especially at night when I was meant to be asleep for school the next day, having to play it using that heavy, cumbersome light attachment on the supposedly handheld console.